yalland-ubi/yalland-docs/v3/YALLStakingForeignMediator.md

 * A delegate can lock a part or entier stake if he want to become a verifier.
 * The locked stake serves as a deposit to protect protocol from the delegate malicious behaviour.
-* The locked stake can be slashed by a governance contract.
+* The locked stake can be slashed by a `locked_stake_slasher` address set by a governance contract.
 * When the locked stake changes, a bridge sends a correspondive message with an updated value from mainnet to xDai

 ## Bridge interface